- Bounce rate is the rate at which users land on then leave your web page without any further interaction.

 Since new visitors may not know what you have to offer, you’re going to have to work a little harder to keep this audience on the site.
 The best way to do this?
 Make sure each landing page satisfies the search intent.

 In other words, stay relevant.
-As you research your keywords and map them to each page, consider: is your page the perfect fit for each keyword?
+As you do keyword research and map them to each page, consider: is your page the perfect fit for each keyword?
 Don’t fall into the trap of optimizing pages for high-opportunity terms when the content really targets a long-tail keyword.

 For example, let’s say you sell high-end shoes.
 The search volume for “cheap heels and flats” might be impressive, but does that keyword belong anywhere on your site?
 You might decide it’s a great keyword for your Sale page, rationalizing that the page will appeal to those searchers who are looking for a deal.
 But $350 shoes discounted to $320 won’t cut it for the visitor looking for cheap shoes.